pagkly/Zed/Investopedia4/What Is a Mortality Table.md

 Mortality tables typically cover from birth through age 100, in one-year increments.
 You can use a mortality table to look up the probability of death for someone of any age.
 Not surprisingly, the probability of death increases with age.

-To use mortality tables, you first need the age of an individual to see what the table says about the chances that they will die when compared with the rest of the group.
+To use mortality tables, you first need the age of an individual to see what the table says about the chances that they [[Will|will]] die when compared with the rest of the group.
 In the case of a newborn male, there is less than one half of one-10,000th of a percent that he will die when compared with the rest of the group.
-That would give him a life expectancy of around 75.
-However, according to the 2005 mortality table used by the Social Security Administration, a 119-year-old man has a more than 90 percent chance of dying when compared with the rest of the group, or a life expectancy of just over six months.
+That would give him a [[Life Expectancy|life expectancy]] of around 75.
+However, according to the 2005 mortality table used by the [[Social Security]] Administration, a 119-year-old man has a more than 90 percent chance of dying when compared with the rest of the group, or a life expectancy of just over six months.